The Modes of Writing:

 A. I have had poets take my class and I would say almost all of the things I talk about apply across genres.

 Q. Why online?

 A. I teach a lot of classes in person around the country, but I can't get everywhere.
-I've had many people ask if I'm going to teach an online version, and well, here it is!
+I've had many people ask if I would teach an online version, and well, here it is.
 Let's do this.
 I am here at your service.